parse-community/docs/_includes/js/queries.md

 **Note:** Enabling this flag will change the structure of response, see the example below.

-Let's say you have 200 rows in `GameScore` table:
+Let's say you have 200 rows in a table called `GameScore`:

 ```javascript
 const GameScore = Parse.Object.extend("GameScore");